-The requirements are the same irrespective of the providing entity, i.e. generating entities, load entities and energy storage should be tested in a similar way to ensure the fulfilment of the performance and stability requirements, respectively.
+The requirements are the same irrespective of the providing entity, i.e. generating entities, load entities and energy storage entities should be tested in a similar way to ensure the fulfilment of the performance and stability requirements.

 There are three FCR products: FCR-N, FCR-D upwards and FCR-D downwards.
 They are activated in separate grid frequency bands according to Table 1, and the activation shall in steady state be close to proportional to the negative grid frequency deviation, Δf .
-FCR shall remain activated as long as the frequency deviation persists5.
+FCR shall remain activated for as long as the frequency deviation persists4.

 Table 1.
 Steady state activation of the FCR products.
-Negative activation means a reduction in power injected to the system (production) or an increase in the power withdrawn from the system (load).
-Positive activation means an increase in power production or a reduction of load.
+Negative (downwards) activation means a reduction in power injected to the system (production) or an increase in the power withdrawn from the system (load).
+Positive (upwards) activation means an increase in power production or a reduction of load.

 Product 100 % negative activation 0 % activation 100 % positive activation

-FCR-D upward N.A. f ≥ 49.9 Hz f ≤ 49.5 Hz
+FCR-D upward N.A. f ≥ 49.9 Hz f≤ 49.5 Hz

 FCR-N f ≥ 50.1 Hz f = 50 Hz f ≤ 49.9 Hz

 FCR-D downward f ≥ 50.5 Hz f ≤ 50.1 Hz N.A.

+Entities providing FCR-D are allowed to continue to linearly increase their activation beyond the frequencies of 49.5 Hz and 50.5 Hz, respectively.
 Each provider of FCR must have a method to calculate the steady state response of each delivered FCR product given the controller settings (droop) and other relevant conditions (load, ambient conditions).
 The steady state response calculation method shall be verified by the prequalification test results and approved by the TSO.
 The method shall be an unbiased estimation of the steady state response.
 Examples of steady state response calculation methods are given in Appendix 1.
 After prequalification, the steady state response calculation method in combination with any reduction factors determined by the results from the prequalification tests shall be used to calculate the capacity of FCR that can be sold from the entity.
-Synchronous and asynchronous machines that are directly connected to the grid (i.e. not connected via power converters) are recommended to not use fast power feedback in the controller, since this will counteract the inertial response of the unit.
+Synchronous and asynchronous machines that are directly connected to the grid (i.e. not connected with power converters) are recommended to not use fast power feedback in the controller, since this will counteract the inertial response of the unit.

 The maximal provision per single point of failure is limited to 5 % of the nominal reference incident in the Nordic power system.
 Currently the maximal provision of FCR-N or FCR-D per single point of failure is 70 MW in the upwards direction and 70 MW in the downwards direction.
-In addition, when providing both FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards directively.
+In addition, when providing both FCR-N and FCR-D at the same time, the combined maximal provision is 100 MW in the upwards direction and 100 MW in the downwards direction.

 The FCR response shall not be artificially delayed and begin as soon as possible after a frequency deviation.
 FCR providers shall disable their FCR contribution when not procured.
 Voltage control using frequency-voltage droop is allowed.
 The technical requirements that are subject to testing are listed in Table 2.
+The tests are to be performed at different operating conditions, which are defined in Sections 5.1.

-5 In accordance with SO GL article 156.7-9.
+4 In accordance with SO GL article 156.7-9.